Tam Coc Ninh Binh – where we should go in June

 During the route, you can see the area of rice where the farmer are harvesting

-How to best travel to Tam Coc Ninh Binh
+How to best travel to Tam Coc Ninh Binh?

-Only about 110 km from Hanoi, you can easily take a trip to Tam Coc by using rented car, rented motorbike or bus.
+Only about 100 km from Hanoi, so the best way to travel to Tam Coc Ninh Binh is to arrive at Hanoi and travel thereafter.
+You can easily take a trip to Tam Coc from Hanoi by using a private car, rented motorbike, bus, or train.
 When I visit Tam Coc, I prefer using my own motorbike so that I can effectively and actively manage our time and trip.
-However, if this is your first time, and you are not that familiar with Vietnam riding, I would recommend using a car or getting on a tour.

-The best time to visit Tam Coc is from mid April to mid June when the rice harvest season.
-In April the rice paddies are evergreen, and from late May till early June, they turn yellow as they ripen.
-Shades of green in between shades of yellow rice paddies are breath-taking if you take pictures from above.
+The best time to visit Tam Coc is from mid-April to mid-June, when the rice harvest season.
+In April, the rice paddies are evergreen, and from late May till early June, they turn yellow as they ripen.
+Shades of green in between shades of yellow rice paddies are breathtaking if you take pictures from above.

 Tam-Coc-Ninh-Binh